ywf313/derain/README.txt

 3. Datasets:

-   We release our rainy image dataset Rain100 for tesing.
+   We release our rainy image dataset Rain100 for tesing.We selected 100 clear images from BSDS500 to synthesize a test dataset using Photoshop, denoted as Rain100.
+This dataset contains heavy and light rain with different streak directions.

    Our training datasets are from the authors of "Removing Rain from Single Images via a Deep Detail Network".
-   It is publicly available at http://smartdsp.xmu.edu.cn/cvpr2017.html   and   °Ù¶ÈÔÆ (https://pan.baidu.com/s/1snmg8Kt).
+   It is publicly available at http://smartdsp.xmu.edu.cn/cvpr2017.html   and   Â°Ã™Â¶ÃˆÃ”Ã† (https://pan.baidu.com/s/1snmg8Kt).

 ## Acknowledgments